cyfyifanchen/yifanchen.github.io/_posts/2016-04-30-the-new-macbook-pro.md

 ### Let's talk about the upcoming MacBook Pro

 There are still 2 months left for WWDC 2016.
 I am getting very impatient.
-I wanted to see the next generation of MacBook Pro about 4 years ago right after its <a href="https://www.youtube.com/watch?v=904g_jrsryw" target="_blank">accouncement</a> at WWDC 2012.
+I have been wanting to see the next generation of MacBook Pro since 4 years ago right after its <a href="https://www.youtube.com/watch?v=904g_jrsryw" target="_blank">accouncement</a> at WWDC 2012.
 The motive was simple and curious - how could Apple take this machine to the next level?
 Now, 4 years have passed, the most anticipated laptop of the year is about to be unveiled within 2 months.
 As a laptop person myself who can't survive without a laptop, I am excited to see the capability of the new MacBook Pro.

 **Appearance**: One of the Apple's strongest area.
 Despite the performance, the look of Apple's product has always been elegant.
 No doubt, the measurement of bezel, size and weight are all going to be smaller, bring portability to another level.
 The plastic hinge is going to be replaced by a metal hinge just like the <a href="https://www.youtube.com/watch?v=CrBT6k7RMao" target="_blank">MacBook</a>.

-**Display**: With retina display on every device(not MBA), there is a possibility Apple might go 4K on MacBook Pro's display to differentiate it out from the rest of MacBook product line.
+**Display**: With retina display on every device(not MBA), there is a possibility Apple might go 4K on MacBook Pro's display to differentiate it from the rest of MacBook product line.

 **Battery**: The new battery technology should be adopted on MacBook Pro as well.
 Apple introduced a new battery technology when MacBook was announced last year.
-Engineers basically restructure components of entire battery reshaping it to fit inside a compact design.
+Engineers restructure components of entire battery to reshape it to fit inside a compact design.
 The result of this is a battery that is flexible enough to fit in a thin hardware as well as maintaining it's capacity.

 **Ports**: It's the future of laptop.
 USB Type-C is the future of connection.
-Seriously, people needs to stop complaining the lack of ports.
+Seriously, people need to stop complaining the lack of ports.
 Technology is moving forward, we can't always stick with a laptop that has freaking 5 USB ports.

 **Keyboard**: Lots people don't like the new butterfly mechanism keyboard, I might be in the same boat.
 I own a blue switch mechanical keyboard, imagine how hard for me to like a keyboard that has almost zero travel.
 Hopefully, it doesn't take long for me to get used to it.